Voytech-0/Obsidian-notes/LST/Distributional properties of language and corpora.md

 	- Limitation: Only published texts

 Other corpora:
-- SUC - Stockholm-Umea Corpus
+- SUC - Stockholm-Umea Corpus of Swedish
-- sth
+- BNC – British National Corpus

 **Parallel corpora**:
 - Original text and a translation, linked with another